How to Become a BCBA

 If you want to help people live happier, healthier lives, consider becoming a behavioral analyst.
 Board Certified Behavioral Analysts (BCBAs) work closely with people with developmental disabilities to help them build the necessary goals and skills to lead more fulfilling lives.
 If you’re interested in mental health and creating tailored therapy plans one-on-one with your clients, you might love a career as a behavioral analyst.

-Check out this guide to learn more about becoming a BCBA and obtaining your BCBA certification.
-Explore what BCBAs do, how long it takes to become a BCBA, the process for getting board certified and more.
+Check out this guide to learn how to become a BCBA and obtain your certification.
+Explore what BCBAs do, how long it takes to become a BCBA, the process for getting board-certified and more.

 Table of Contents